Product-Led-Growth: Ultimate guide to hacking your product growth

 The interview became the starting point for a new iteration of Jobs to be Done research.
 We interviewed our most loyal users and determined what jobs they perform using our product.

 As a result, we better understood our target audience’s pain points.
-We considered these insights when creating a product roadmap for hacking growth of the business.
+We considered these ideas when creating a product roadmap for hacking business development

 North Star Metric #3: Scale the acquisition of quality product users